Dineshrestha/ArcGIS-API-for-Python/README.md

 - Update file paths and parameters to match your own workflows.
 - Run — and let Python do the boring stuff.

-## 🔧 Dependencies
-Most scripts rely only on standard Python libraries (os, shutil, zipfile, etc.) and occasionally GIS-specific tools like arcpy or open-source packages like geopandas.

-Each script or notebook will clearly list required libraries at the top.

-## 📬 Got Suggestions?
-Feel free to open an issue or submit a pull request if you’ve got a trick to share or an idea to improve something here.
+# 🤝 Contribute
+Feel free to fork the repo, suggest improvements, or contribute your own scripts related to the ArcGIS API for Python!

-## 🙌 Stay Connected
+# 📣 Stay Connected
 Follow me on [LinkedIn](https://www.linkedin.com/in/dinesh-shrestha-393a23109/) or check out other projects I’ve built around geospatial analysis and automation.

 #### *Let Python do the repetitive work — so you can focus on what actually matters.*